flexbox/middleman-snippets/README.md

 # Middleman snippets

 I’m a big fan of Middleman.
 I’ve built [my website](http://davidl.fr) on it, as well as [foundation boilerplate](https://github.com/flexbox/foundation-boilerplate) and [advices for good scalable css](http://guidecss.fr).
+HTML files use [slim template language](https://github.com/slim-template/slim).

 This repository serves as a library of commonly used Middleman snippets.

 ## Contents

 ### Posts

-- [List of posts](posts-list.html) for archive or condensed index pages.
+- [List of posts](posts-list.html.slim) for archive or condensed index pages.

 ### Pages